uikit/uikit-site/docs/pages/filter.md

 ## Accessibility

-The Filter component will handle setting the appropriate WAI-ARIA Roles, States, and Properties.
-The filter control element will have the state `aria-selected`.
+The Filter component handles setting the appropriate WAI-ARIA Roles, States, and Properties.

+The Filter Control element has the state `aria-selected`.

 ### Keyboard Interaction

-- <kbd>Enter</kbd> or <kbd>Space</kbd>: When focus is on a filter control it toggles the filter.
+- <kbd>Enter</kbd> or <kbd>Space</kbd>: When focus is on a filter control, it toggles the filter.
 - <kbd>Tab</kbd> or <kbd>Shift + Tab</kbd>: Moves focus to the next/previous focusable element.